My family and I have been living in Malaysia since 2016. We absolutely love it.

 Every day we get to enjoy the many benefits of being an expat in Malaysia along with being closer to my wife’s family.

 It’s not perfect though, then again nowhere is.

-The odd annoyances are far outweighed by the pros of living in Malaysia though.
+The odd annoyances are far outweighed by the pros of living in Malaysia.

-The experience of living abroad aren’t completely new to me.
+The experience of living abroad isn’t completely new to me.
 But this is the longest period I have lived outside the UK.

 Apart from sometimes missing family and friends, the experience has been how I expected and we’re glad to have made the move as a family.
 It was made easier by my work being mostly online and being location independent (check out how I made money online).